xPEPENFT/xPEPE_Token_Tool/README.md

  This is handy for ignoring the issuing Wallet + any Marketing/Devlopment Wallets you might not need to look at.

  That's it for this tool!
-Please check out the other Repo's to tie in this tool with others, including a Leaderboard for your top 15 Holders and a way to easily View all your MySQL Data!
+Please check out the other Repo's to tie in this tool with others, including a Leaderboard for your top 15 Holders and a way to easily View all your MySQL Data! ( SOON TO COME )